Fidelia Bridges: Personal life

 Bridges never married, but had good friends and relationships throughout her life.
 She moved to Canaan, Connecticut in 1892 and lived in a cottage on a hill, overlooking a stream and with a beautiful flower garden that attracted birds and became the subject of many paintings.
-She led a quiet lifestyle, and occasionally traveled to Europe and New York.
-She continued to exhibit her works, including the American Society of Painters, Pennsylvania Academy of Fine Arts and the National Academy of Design.
+She led a quiet life, and occasionally traveled to Europe and New York.
+She continued to exhibit her works, including the American Society of Painters, the Pennsylvania Academy of the Fine Arts and the National Academy of Design.

 Along with artist Howard Pyle, Bridges became a sustaining member of the American Forestry Association, which was founded to protect forests in the United States following "an eloquent plea" from President Theodore Roosevelt.

-Bridges died following a stroke just a few days before turning eighty-nine, on May 14, 1923, in Canaan, Connecticut.
-A service was held for Bridges in her home on May 16, 1923 and she was buried at the Mountain View Cemetery in Canaan.
+Bridges died following a stroke just a few days before turning 89, on May 14, 1923, in Canaan.
+A service was held for Bridges in her home on May 16, 1923.